 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - Longer lasting: Gets more shots (970 versus 360) out of a single battery charge.

 - More modern: Reflects 2 years and 8 months of technical progress since the A6000 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D5600 comes out slightly ahead of the A6000 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5600 comes out slightly ahead of the A6000 (9 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Sony A6000 (⇒ rgt)||Rec||80/100 Gold||4.5/5||5/5||5/5||2014||599||discont.||check|

 |Canon M3 (⇒ lft | rgt)||reviewed||75/100||4.5/5||4.5/5||4/5||2015||679||discont.||check|